faraz9993/All_EIC_DevOps_Training/Day_26_Task.md

 ![alt text](images/Day_26_Images/Image_12)

-### I also added this IGW route in the Puclic Subnet with destinition 0.0.0.0/0 .
+### I also added this IGW route in the Puclic Route Table with destinition 0.0.0.0/0 .

 ### The security group that I used is named as "Faraz_SG" and it has inbound rule of HTTP, HTTPS and SSH and outbound rule with "All traffic".